 “She had me get into a sitting position for a “trial” push.
 On the initial cervical check, she couldn’t feel my bag of waters and wondered if it had already ruptured.
-I was almost positive that it was still in tact.
+I was almost positive that it was still intact.
 When a contraction began, she reached up to the cervix and tried to stretch it over baby’s head while I pushed.
 At this point she was able to feel the bag of water, which she then ruptured.
-She said she was sure could help me move the head past the cervix as I pushed.
+She said she was sure she could help me move the head past the cervix as I pushed.
 She encouraged me to get on my knees and lean into the bed, because the sitting position wasn’t helping the baby descend.

 Pushing in a Kneeling Position

 “From here on out is a bit of a blur.
 I got on my knees and leaned into the bed liked I’d been instructed.
 When the next contraction came, I pushed with all my strength!
 I remember the doctor and nurse were counting in the background, and I did my best to follow their cues and push.
 I did not have the overwhelming spontaneous urge to push that I had with other births, so their cues were helpful.
 It felt like the doctor was stretching and pulling my insides in every direction.
 I felt such intense pressure and discomfort, and every bit of my attention and focus was directed on getting you OUT :0

 My Long Latent Phase of Labor: Birth

 “And then the burning sensation grew as your head crowned, and with one more push you were born!
 I felt so grateful that you had finally joined us, and at the same time, so grateful for the fact that I was done with labor and contractions!
 It took me half a minute or so to compose myself enough to turn from the kneeling position I was in so that I could hold you.
 And oh, Miss A., how gorgeous you were!
 Your perfect little lips and eyes!
 I brought you up to my chest, skin-to-skin, and you started nursing like a champ!”